History of the Internet: Optical networking

+The MOS transistor underpinned the rapid growth of telecommunication bandwidth over the second half of the 20th century.
 To address the need for transmission capacity beyond that provided by radio, satellite and analog copper telephone lines, engineers developed optical communications systems based on fiber optic cables powered by lasers and optical amplifier techniques.

-The concept of lasing arose from a 1917 paper by Albert Einstein, “On the Quantum Theory of Radiation.”
-Einstein expanded upon a dialog with Max Planck on how atoms absorb and emit light, part of a thought process that, with input from Erwin Schrödinger, Werner Heisenberg and others, gave rise to Quantum Mechanics.
+The concept of lasing arose from a 1917 paper by Albert Einstein, "On the Quantum Theory of Radiation".
+Einstein expanded upon a conversation with Max Planck on how atoms absorb and emit light, part of a thought process that, with input from Erwin Schrödinger, Werner Heisenberg and others, gave rise to quantum mechanics.
 Specifically, in his quantum theory, Einstein mathematically determined that light could be generated not only by spontaneous emission, such as the light emitted by an incandescent light or the Sun, but also by stimulated emission.